Grettell Valdez: 2010s: Amorcito corazón and Lo que la vida me robó

 In 2010, Carlos Moreno featured her in Cuando me enamoro as Matilde along with Silvia Navarro and Juan Soler.
 In 2011, she was one of the protagonists in Lucero Suarez's Amorcito corazón as Zoe Guerrero.

 In July 2013, she was confirmed to star as the antagonist in Angelli Nesma's Lo que la vida me robó alongside Angelique Boyer, Sebastián Rulli, Luis Roberto Guzmán and Daniela Castro.

 In April 2015, she was confirmed to star as the main antagonist in Salvador Mejia's Lo imperdonable as Virginia Prado-Castello alongside Ana Brenda Contreras, Iván Sánchez and Sergio Sendel.

 Personal life

-Valdez married her Rebelde and Angel Rebelde co-star, the actor and singer Patricio Borghetti, on 10 July 2004.
+Valdez married her Rebelde and Angel Rebelde co-star, actor and singer Patricio Borghetti, on July 10, 2004.
 At the start of 2008, she announced that they were expecting their first child.
-She gave birth to a baby boy, Santino, on July 25, 2008.
-In October 2009, it was confirmed by Patricio that the two had separated and were getting a divorce.
-The divorce was finalized in October 2011.
+She gave birth to a son, Santino, on July 25, 2008.
+In October 2009, Borghetti confirmed that the two had separated and were getting a divorce, which was finalized in October 2011.
+She was later married to Lionel Clerc from 2018 to 2020.